Toothache Relief

 Peel garlic cloves and grind them until they become homogeneous.
 Add olive oil and mix.
 Place a drop or a paste on the affected tooth.
 You could use cotton to absorb more of the preparation.
-This toothache home remedy will ease the pain because of the analgesic component of garlic.
-It also has an anti-bacterial effect that cleanses the area of bacteria, which may cause infection of the affected tooth.
+This home remedy for toothache will ease the pain because of the analgesic component of garlic.
+It also has an anti-bacterial effect that cleanses the area of bacteria, helping prevent any infection in the affected tooth.

 Echinacea Herb